Teaching Award nominations

 - submit a randomly selected sample of student comments, prepared and signed by a third party; or

 - submit full comments for one or two questions from student evaluations, prepared and signed by a third party.
 You should specify which question/questions your comments address.

 Please explain briefly how the comments were prepared.
 You can highlight selected comments that support key claims within the dossier.

 When providing USRI data, it is helpful to provide the nominee's faculty or department.
 This helps award adjudicators contextualize the data.

 Dossiers that include USRI data and student comments should also include nominees' brief reflections and analyses to further contextualize the data and highlight how it connects to their teaching philosophies and practices.

-If you have more than one letter of support, ensure that each highlights a distinct strength or accomplishment related to the award criteria; each letter should add its own value to the nomination file.
+Each letter of support should highlight a distinct strength or accomplishment related to the award criteria and each letter should add its own value to the nomination file.
 Nominators should provide direction to other letter writers about the length and nature of information in their letters of support.

 Only former students (not currently taught or supervised by the nominee) should provide nomination letters or letters of support.
 Current students (even when they are keen to contribute) are in a vulnerable position.

 This adheres to the guidelines for the 3M National Teaching Fellowship, which state, "Please do not ask for letters from current students.
 They are vulnerable by definition, even when they express a strong, unprompted desire to play an active role in supporting the nomination."